wzgrx/ComfyUI-SeedVR2_VideoUpscaler/README.md

 ## 🚀 Updates

+**2025.11.08 - Version 2.5.3**

+- 🍎 **Fix: Apple Silicon MPS device handling** - Corrected MPS device enumeration to use `"mps"` instead of `"mps:0"`, resolving invalid device errors on M-series Macs
+- 🪟 **Fix: torch.mps AttributeError on Windows** - Add defensive checks for `torch.mps.is_available()` to handle PyTorch versions where the method doesn't exist on non-Mac platforms

 **2025.11.07 - Version 2.5.0** 🎉

 ⚠️ **BREAKING CHANGE**: This is a major update requiring workflow recreation.
 All nodes and CLI parameters have been redesigned for better usability and consistency.
 Watch the latest video from [AInVFX](https://www.youtube.com/@AInVFX) for a deep dive and check out the [usage](#-usage) section.